Hashpack/hashconnect/lib/README.md

 ```

 And it will pop up a modal in the extension allowing the user to pair.

+#### Pairing to Iframe

+It is possible for dapps to be loaded in an iframe embedded in HashPack.

 ### Second Time Connecting